Tony's Chocolonely: Tony's Chocolonely Recalls Batches of 2 Products Due to Potential Presence of Small Stones

-LONDON, April 1, 2025 /PRNewswire/ -- Tony's Chocolonely is recalling certain batches of 2 specific products in The UK and Ireland, due to a risk of small stones being present in the product.
+AMSTERDAM, April 1, 2025 /PRNewswire/ -- Tony's Chocolonely is recalling certain batches of 2 specific products in Scandinavia, due to a risk of a small stones being present in the product.
 Whilst the chance of any individual product being affected is low, we have decided to take this step in order to ensure the safety and satisfaction of Tony's Chocolonely consumers.

 This recall only affects these specific products and lot codes.
 All other Tony's Chocolonely products remain safe to consume and are not impacted.